 between Heol Cefn Onn (the main entrance), Clos Llysfaen, Ivydale, Ridgeway and

 Millrace Close, with entrances in each.
 (To see the location, click here.)

-Next Working Party: Sunday 19th February Meet at Heol Cefn Onn entrance at 2pm.
-(Future Working Parties: Sundays 19th March, 23rd April, 21st May.)
+Next Working Party: Sunday 20th August Meet at the Heol Cefn Onn entrance at 2pm.
+(Future Working Parties: Sundays 17th September, 8th October, 19th November.)

 Winter 2015/16: millpond reappears and stepping stones disappear!

 Regular work is needed to maintain the woods in good

 condition for wildlife and the community to enjoy.
 The vast majority is